Configure AWS PrivateLink in the Cloud Console

 Enable endpoint service for existing clusters

-2. Under AWS PrivateLink, click Enable.
+2. For AWS PrivateLink, click Enable.

 For help with issues when enabling PrivateLink, contact Redpanda support.